matejtarca/FullstackJSTaskT9/README.md

 npm start
 ```
 ### Running tests locally
-To run unit tests use the `npm test` command
+To run the unit tests for the API use the `npm test` command

 ## t9ui